Suspected Boko Haram Islamists

 One Mairi resident, Baana Bukar, said the attackers rode into the community "and started shooting sporadically."

-Residents were "taken unawares as many people were relaxing after the late night Muslim prayers," he said.
+Residents were "taken unawares as many people were relaxing after the late night Muslim prayers," he said."We took to our heels to escape the attack.
+When we returned in the morning we discovered four persons died," he said.

 The women died when their homes were set on fire, "but the man was shot dead with a gun," he added.